NethServer/nethserver-base/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_NetworkAdapter.rst

     changed.

 Role
-    The role indicates the destination of use of the interface, for example:
+    The role indicates the destination use of the interface, for example:

-    * Green -> LAN Business
+    * Green: local LAN
+    * Blue: guest network
+    * Orange: DMZ network
-    * Red -> Internet, public IP
+    * Red: Internet, public IP

 Mode
     Indicates which method will be used to assign the IP address to